Build a superior outbound sales strategy with HubSpot and Salesforce

 For years, outbound earned itself a lousy reputation, and fair enough.
 Pushy cold calls and spray-and-pray email blasts annoyed just about everyone.

-That model doesn’t work anymore.
+That model does not work anymore.

 The tools matter.